hinokami27/TurboGlide/README.md

 Our project is a local multiplayer implementation of the classic Air Hockey arcade game.
 We've incorporated a modern design alongside retro gaming elements that enhance the competitive features of a *1 keyboard 2 players* style game, which also brings out the nostalgic feeling of playing on a classic arcade game emulator like **MAME**.
 ### Instructions

+Download the repo, then launch the TurboGlide.exe file after unzipping the project folder.

 ![mainWindow](https://github.com/hinokami27/TurboGlide/assets/106191814/44ee39e7-1565-4b86-8512-2f82699e01d9)

 Clicking the bottom button labeled **[RULES]** opens a new form that contains a list of rules and objectives of the game.
 The users can close this form by pressing the **[X]** in the top right corner or the **ESC** key on the keyboard.